Read about the Semantic Web and what it takes to reach its potential and evolve from a Web of Documents to a Web of Data.

-Analyst reporting on the tech industry are at times ‘too clever by half’ when promoting trends or shooting down others when making yearly predictions about the ever evolving field of data analytics.
-An apt example, is the considerable campaign against the semantic web and its benefits to enterprises, and intelligence agents all over the world.
-Many have condemned it’s so called vagueness and try to push the narrative that the uncertainties which arise during the development of large ontologies makes the concept obsolete.
-Therefore it should be or can be replaced by cognitive computing.
-But the fact remains that most people either condemn the idea of the semantic web out of ignorance or the need to push his or her own agenda.
+Analysts reporting on the tech industry are at times ‘too clever by half’ when promoting trends or shooting down other people making yearly predictions about the ever-evolving field of data analytics.
+An apt example, is the considerable campaign against the Semantic Web and its benefits to enterprises and intelligence agents all over the world.

-A thorough understanding of the semantic web’s concept—to accurately extract meaning from unstructured content, through the juxtaposition of interoperability standards such as HTTP, XML, HTML, RDP and OWL—should be enough proof that integrating cognitive computing into the concept will drastically reduce the uncertainties it currently faces.
-Thereby providing the leverage required to take the semantic web to its next level but for some individuals, simple explanations aren’t enough.
-Therefore, there is a need to provide more in-depth analysis on how cognitive computing and semantics can work hand in hand to advance the admirable concept of the semantic web.
+Some understanding of the Semantic Web’s concept – like, for example, to accurately extract meaning from unstructured content through the interoperability standards such as HTTP, XML, HTML, RDP and OWL – should be enough proof that integrating cognitive computing into the concept will significantly reduce the uncertainties it currently faces.
+Thereby providing the leverage required to take the Semantic Web to its next level.

 Cognition as a Service (CaaS) which should also be viewed as a subset of cognitive computing, has also been hailed as a viable replacement for when we give up on pursuing the idea of developing a common framework that aids data exchange on the Web.
 Proponents of this idea continue to argue that making every mobile app, web app and operating system intelligent enough to interact with its users will be more helpful to enterprises and individuals than the semantic web.